 (Affiliate disclosure: I may receive a commission if you purchase something through links in this post.
 As an Amazon Associate I earn from qualifying puchases.
 See more details here:)

 When looking through my old cookbooks and recipe pamphlets, I used to pass right by the recipes for Election Cake.
 Even though the cake sounded delicious, I had no idea how I could try a recipe that calls for several gills of yeast.
 (A gill is about a half a cup.)
 That would be about a million of those little packets of store bought yeast!

 It was only in the past couple of weeks, though, that I realized that I could use a homemade sourdough starter as the yeast in historic recipes like this.
 Now that I finally have a source of homemade yeast, I just had to try making Election Cake, and it worked out perfectly that I made this yeast discovery just in time to make a cake for Election Day in November!

 A Brief History of Election Day Cakes

 Election Day might seem like an odd day to celebrate with a special cake, but back in Colonial Times, Election day was a much bigger deal, especially for those in the New England colonies who were heavily influenced by Puritanism.
-Since many holidays, like Christmas, were frowned upon by the Puritans, Election Day was a chance for colonists to celebrate and enjoy the festivities of the holiday.
+Many holidays that are often celebrated today, like Christmas, weren’t considered by the Puritans to be appropriate to celebrate, but Election Day was a chance for colonists to enjoy the festivities of a holiday.

 Hartford Connecticut is often called the birthplace of the Election Cake.
 Connecticut was a colony that had the right to elect its own Governor, and Election Day had become a big holiday there by the early 18th century.
 A central focus of this celebration was the Election Cake.